 The mod is mostly linear, and focuses on Sayori, but it's fair to all the girls.
-It ends with Monika confessing to everyone, and a really believeable and emotionally powerful scene around it.
+It ends with Monika confessing to everyone, and a really believeable and emotional scene around it.
 Assuming you choose to forgive Monika, the game delivers the happy ending it promised.

 The mod is definitely good.
 Despite that, I have two major criticisms, both moral/philosophical:

 It's mentioned that Sayori ends up taking medication for her depression, and that it's been helping.
 This is unfortunate because, when you know what I do, you know that medication can never directly affect a person's emotions.
 The mod is therefore contributing to a false and potentially harmful idea that people have.
-But if you've read my arguments in the linked article, you're already either convinced of the same thing I am and the mod won't shake your faith, or you're too irrational to be convinced by reason alone, in which case there's not much I can do to help you.
+But if you've read my arguments in the linked article, then regardless of whether I convinced you, playing the mod isn't going to make you believe anything worse than you already do.